scverse/scverse.github.io/content/events/2023_04_hackathon.md

 - Implement scverse example datasets package
 - Improve cookiecutter template
 - Generate scverse branding content
+- Add events page to scverse website

 See [this hackmd](https://hackmd.io/JTTFFI6kRHm2U7WSpsWJjg) for more information.

+## Hackathon checklist

+- Check that you agree with the [scverse code of conduct](https://scverse.org/about/code_of_conduct/).
+- Ensure that you have a [Github](https://github.com/) account.
+- Join our [zulip](https://scverse.zulipchat.com/) where you'll be added to the hackathon stream.
+[Say hi](https://scverse.zulipchat.com/#narrow/stream/319076-introductions) if this is your first time on the scverse zulip!
+- Have [python](https://www.python.org/) and any scverse package that you might work on installed.